 how teachers could present or develop this resource?
 Do you have any comments?
 It is always useful to receive

 feedback and helps make this free resource even more useful for Maths teachers anywhere in the world.

 Click here to enter your comments.

 Note to teacher: Doing this activity once with a class helps students develop strategies.
 It is only when they do this activity a second time that they will have the opportunity to practise those strategies.
 That is when the learning is consolidated.
-Click the button above to regenerate another version of this starter from a different name.
+Click the button above to regenerate another version of this starter with a randomly chosen name.